ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 of security assurance than for other software and operating system code.
 While the details are out of scope of this document, `Linux <https://www.kernel.org/doc/html/latest/bpf/verifier.html>`_ and `PREVAIL <https://pldi19.sigplan.org/details/pldi-2019-papers/44/Simple-and-Precise-Static-Analysis-of-Untrusted-Linux-Kernel-Extensions>`_ do provide many details.
+Future IETF work will document verifier expectations and building blocks for allowing safe execution of untrusted BPF programs.

-Executing programs using the BPF instruction set also requires either an interpreter or a JIT compiler to translate them to hardware processor native instructions.
-In general, interpreters are considered a source of insecurity (e.g., gadgets susceptible to side-channel attacks due to speculative execution, or W^X mappings) whenever one is used in the same memory address space as data with confidentiality concerns.
-As such, use of a JIT compiler is recommended instead.
-JIT compilers should be audited carefully for vulnerabilities to ensure that JIT compilation of a trusted and verified BPF program does not introduce vulnerabilities.
+Executing programs using the BPF instruction set also requires either an interpreter or a compiler to translate them to hardware processor native instructions.
+In general, interpreters are considered a source of insecurity (e.g., gadgets susceptible to side-channel attacks due to speculative execution) whenever one is used in the same memory address space as data with confidentiality concerns.
+As such, use of a compiler is recommended instead.
+Compilers should be audited carefully for vulnerabilities to ensure that compilation of a trusted and verified BPF program to native processor instructions does not introduce vulnerabilities.

+Exposing functionality via BPF extends the interface between the component executing the BPF program and the component submitting it.
+Careful consideration of what functionality is exposed and how that impacts the security properties desired is required.

 IANA Considerations
 ===================